CrowdHailer/gen_browser/README.md

 **Transparent bi-directional communication for clients, servers and more**

+ GenBrowser gives every client a unique identifier that can be used to send messages to/from/between clients.

 ## Example

 To experiment with a similar example follow the instructions to set up the [Playground](#playground).